German president asks for Polish forgiveness on WWII anniversary | DW | 01.09.2019

 German President Frank-Walter Steinmeier marked the 80th anniversary of Nazi Germany's invasion of Poland in Warsaw on Sunday by asking for forgiveness for "Germany's historical guilt."

 "My country unleashed a horrific war that would cost more than 50 million people — among them millions of Polish citizens — their lives.
-This war was a German crime," the president said in a speech before Polish President Andrzej Duda, and US Vice President Mike Pence, Chancellor Angela Merkel, French Prime Minister Edouard Philippe as well as representatives of 30 other countries, though not including Russia
+This war was a German crime," the president said in a speech before Polish President Andrzej Duda, US Vice President Mike Pence, Chancellor Angela Merkel, and French Prime Minister Edouard Philippe.
+Some 30 countries were represented in all, with the notable exception Russia, which had not been invited.

 "I, along with [Merkel], want to tell all Poles today that we will not forget," the president continued.
 "We will not forget the wounds that Germans inflicted on Poland.
 We will not forget the suffering of Polish families and nor will we forget the courage of their resistance."

-In his speech, Duda remembered not only the German invasion, but also the Soviet massacre of Polish officers at Katyn in 1940, as well as the mass murders at Auschwitz and other death camps built by the Nazis in occupied Poland.
+In his passionately patriotic speech, Duda remembered not only the German invasion, but also the Soviet massacre of Polish officers in Katyn in 1940, as well as the mass murders at Auschwitz and other death camps built by the Nazis in occupied Poland.
 "One can say that the Germans humiliated Poles, because they left that machinery of annihilation on Polish soil," Duda said.

 He also reminded those present that genocide and mass murder continued around the world today, and underlined the importance of international alliances like NATO and the European Union.